Virtual Program Frequently Asked Questions

 Parents and guardians often reach out to ask how they can best help their children when they are grieving the death of someone in their life.
 This parenting care group was developed to provide a safe space for parents and guardians to share their challenges around parenting bereaved children.
 We will have some open discussion, along with ideas and information about how to engage with your children and teenagers.
 We will also invite special guests to share their wisdom on parenting and connecting with your children and teenagers even in the midst of grief.

-The TAPS Youth Program Teen Coffee House offers free, ongoing teen grief support for ages 13 to 18, who have experienced the death of a Military Service related family member (parent or sibling).
-The Coffee House Teen Support Group will provide a safe place for teens to express feelings, share experiences, learn about grief and move forward in their grief process.
+The TAPS Youth Programs offers free, ongoing teen grief support for ages 13 to 18, who have experienced the death of a military service related family member (parent or sibling).
+TAPS Teen Programming will provide a safe place for teens to express feelings, share experiences, learn about grief and move forward in their grief process.
 This program is not intended to provide therapy, but rather to facilitate an environment where young people can find inner strength, learn healthy coping skills, and build supportive relationships.

 - Provide peer mentorship